wp-plugins/orderstorm-wordpress-e-commerce-custom/readme.txt

 == Changelog ==

+= 0.5.7 [2012.08.13] =
-= 0.5.5 [2012.07.07] =
+* Added styles for the "ships free" notice on the product details template = 0.5.5 [2012.07.07] =
 * Changed CSS so Product pages can now use the product name as the WordPress page title
 * Added CSS for the color picker for product options